Quantum Machine-Learning for Eigenstate Filtration in Two-Dimensional Materials: Introduction

-However all the algorithms discussed above have trained machine learning or deep-learning models on a classical computer to effectively recreate either a quantum state or its essential features.
-The past decade have also witnessed unprecedented development in quantum computing as a new paradigm which is fundamentally different than its classical counterpart in processing and storing data and performing logical operations\cite{preskill2018quantum} harnessing the power of quantum superposition and non-classical correlations like entanglement.
-A natural question that has spawned is whether such quantum machines can interpret and produce statistical patterns in data which are either difficult for classical machine learning algorithms or the performance of the latter can be outperformed by the former in efficiency \cite{Biamonte2017}.
-This has naturally motivated the development of a host of quantum -machine learning algorithms like Quantum Principal Component Analysis (PCA) \cite{Lloyd2014}, Quantum Support Vector Machines (QSVM)\cite{rebentrost2014quantum}, Quantum Reinforcement Learning \cite{Dunjko2016}, quantum supervised and unsupervised learning \cite{lloyd2013quantum}, quantum classifier\cite{neven2009training} or a plethora of linear algebra routines like HHL\cite{PhysRevLett.103.150502}, QSVD\cite{PhysRevA.97.012327}, qBLAS\cite{QBlas} which forms the backbone of the quantum versions of many other machine learning algorithms.
-Each of these methods have reported theoretical speedup over the best-known classical algorithm under certain specific circumstances \cite{Ciliberto2017}.
+However, all the algorithms discussed above have trained machine learning or deep-learning models on a classical computer to effectively recreate either a quantum state or its essential features.
+The past decade { has} also witnessed unprecedented development in quantum computing as a new paradigm which is fundamentally different than its classical counterpart in processing and storing data and performing logical operations\cite{preskill2018quantum} harnessing the power of quantum superposition and non-classical correlations like entanglement.
+A natural question that has spawned is whether such quantum machines can interpret and produce statistical patterns in data which are either difficult for classical machine learning algorithms or the performance { of machine learning algorithms on quantum computer can outperform the classical variants in efficiency }\cite{Biamonte2017}.
+This has naturally motivated the development of a host of quantum -machine learning algorithms like Quantum Principal Component Analysis (PCA) \cite{Lloyd2014}, Quantum Support Vector Machines (QSVM)\cite{rebentrost2014quantum}, Quantum Reinforcement Learning \cite{Dunjko2016}, quantum supervised and unsupervised learning \cite{lloyd2013quantum}, { kernel design for Gaussian processes\cite{Gauss_kernel}, Gaussian process regression\cite{PhysRevA.99.052331}}, quantum classifier\cite{neven2009training} or a plethora of linear algebra routines like HHL\cite{PhysRevLett.103.150502}, QSVD\cite{PhysRevA.97.012327}, qBLAS\cite{QBlas} which forms the backbone of the quantum versions of many other machine learning algorithms.
+Each of these methods has reported theoretical speedup over the best-known classical algorithm under certain specific circumstances \cite{Ciliberto2017}.
 Similar investigations have also been undertaken for artificial neural networks to discover any unforeseen quantum advantage.
-For instance Amin and co-workers have demonstrated a Quantum Boltzmann Machine \cite{Amin2018} by adding off-diagonal transverse field to the training model thereby making it more expressive to treat larger classes of problems \cite{PhysRevA.96.062327}.
+For instance, Amin and co-workers have demonstrated a Quantum Boltzmann Machine \cite{Amin2018} by adding an off-diagonal transverse field to the training model thereby making it more expressive to treat larger classes of problems \cite{PhysRevA.96.062327}.
 Weibe \textit{et al} have shown how sampling from a Gibbs distribution as is required for training an RBM can be distinctly accelerated using a quantum processor\cite{wiebe2014quantum}.